futtetennista/fast-bookmark/README.md

 (SomeClass::class.java) must not be null`
 - when mocking a kotlin class it is necessary to create an interface and mock it instead of the implementation, otherwise the mocks won' work.
 Is there a better way to do this?

+# Pains
+- Make the app build on Travis CI:
+  - the `lintVital` task always failed with PermGen out of memory.
+The solution was to add this config line in the Travis yml file: `GRADLE_OPTS="$GRADLE_OPTS -XX:MaxPermSize=256m"`